wombleton/gitlaw-nz/acts/C/Chemical Weapons (Prohibition) Act 1996.md

 ##### 8 Riot control agents

-*   Every person commits an offence who intentionally or recklessly uses riot control agents as a method of warfare, and is liable on conviction on indictment to imprisonment for life or a fine not exceeding $1,000,000\.
+*   Every person commits an offence who intentionally or recklessly uses riot control agents as a method of warfare, and is liable on conviction to imprisonment for life or a fine not exceeding $1,000,000\.

+    Section 8: amended, on 1 July 2013, by [section 413][46] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Schedule 1 toxic chemicals

-*   (1) Every person commits an offence who intentionally or recklessly produces, acquires, retains, or uses any Schedule 1 chemical without the consent of the Secretary, and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.
+*   (1) Every person commits an offence who intentionally or recklessly produces, acquires, retains, or uses any Schedule 1 chemical without the consent of the Secretary, and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.

     (2) In determining whether or not to give consent, the Secretary shall be guided by the provisions of Part VI of the Verification Annex.

+    Section 9(1): amended, on 1 July 2013, by [section 413][46] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 10 Imports and exports of toxic chemicals and precursors